Che Guevara: Bay of Pigs and Four Year Plan

-In August 1961, during an economic conference of the Organization of American States in Punta del Este, Uruguay, Che Guevara sent a note of "gratitude" to United States President John F. Kennedy through Richard N. Goodwin, Deputy Assistant Secretary of State for Inter-American Affairs.
+In August 1961, during an economic conference of the Organization of American States in Punta del Este, Uruguay, Guevara sent a note of "gratitude" to US President John F. Kennedy through Richard N. Goodwin, Deputy Assistant Secretary of State for Inter-American Affairs.
 It read "Thanks for Playa Girón (Bay of Pigs).
 Before the invasion, the revolution was shaky.
 Now it's stronger than ever."
-In response to United States Treasury Secretary Douglas Dillon presenting the Alliance for Progress for ratification by the meeting, Guevara antagonistically attacked the United States' claim of being a "democracy", stating that such a system was not compatible with "financial oligarchy, discrimination against blacks, and outrages by the Ku Klux Klan".
+In response to US Treasury Secretary Douglas Dillon presenting the Alliance for Progress for ratification by the meeting, Guevara antagonistically attacked the United States' claim of being a "democracy", stating that such a system was not compatible with "financial oligarchy, discrimination against blacks, and outrages by the Ku Klux Klan".
 Guevara continued, speaking out against the "persecution" that in his view "drove scientists like Oppenheimer from their posts, deprived the world for years of the marvelous voice of Paul Robeson, and sent the Rosenbergs to their deaths against the protests of a shocked world."
-Guevara ended his remarks by insinuating that the United States was not interested in real reforms, sardonically quipping that "U.S. experts never talk about agrarian reform; they prefer a safe subject, like a better water supply.
+Guevara ended his remarks by insinuating that the US was not interested in reform, sardonically quipping that "U.S. experts never talk about agrarian reform; they prefer a safe subject, like a better water supply.
 In short, they seem to prepare the revolution of the toilets."
-Nevertheless, Goodwin stated in his memo to President Kennedy following the meeting that Guevara viewed him as someone of the "newer generation" and that Guevara, whom Goodwin alleged sent a message to him the day after the meeting through one of the meeting's Argentine participants whom he described as "Darretta", also viewed the conversation which the two had as "quite profitable".
+Nevertheless, Goodwin stated in a memo to Kennedy following the meeting that Guevara viewed him as someone of the "newer generation" and that Guevara, whom Goodwin alleged sent a message to him after the meeting through one of the meeting's Argentine participants whom he described as "Darretta", also viewed the conversation as "quite profitable".

-Guevara was a member of JUCEPLAN, the central planning board of Cuba, while he was head of the Ministry of Industries.
-The head of JUCEPLAN, Regino Boti, announced in August 1961 that the country would soon have a 10% rate of economic growth, and throughout 1961, various Marxist economists from throughout the world were invited to Cuba to assist in economic planning.
+Guevara was a member of JUCEPLAN, the central planning board of Cuba, while head of the Ministry of Industries.
+The head of JUCEPLAN, Regino Boti, announced in August 1961 that the country would soon have 10% growth, and throughout 1961, Marxist economists from throughout the world were invited to Cuba to assist in economic planning.
 The four-year plan drafted by JUCEPLAN in 1961 stressed industrialization and agricultural diversification, minimizing sugar production.
 This plan was devised to be implemented in 1962 through 1965.